Iron486/NLP_emotions_classifier/README.md

 The datasets were loaded too and the words were tokenized and padded to a fixed maximum length.
 Also, labels were encoded based on the train data with the following encoder from keras `LabelEncoder()`, and GloVe weights were added based on the words present in the train dataset.

-For BERT models, the words were tokenized with the `AutoTokenizer` class from `transformers` library, using the `from_pretrained()` method and using `bert-base-cased` as argument, since it yields 2 feature encoding outputs.
+For BERT models, the words were tokenized with the `AutoTokenizer` class from `transformers` library, using the `from_pretrained()` method and using `bert-base-cased` as argument.
+This is because the input of the model expects 2 features ("input_ids" and "attention_mask") that can be obtained with the mentioned tokenizer.

+The input of the tokenizer was made by words that were lemmatized (with `WordNetLemmatizer()` class) and on which stopwords were applied.
+The lemmatizer and the stopwords were downloaded from the NLTK library

 Instead, for the LSTM and the other tested variations `Tokenizer()` method from `keras.preprocessing.text` was used.

 ### EXPLORATORY DATA ANALYSIS